|

 or be a subway creep who keeps getting nearer;

-we can save lots of puppies with floppy ears
+and we can save lots of puppies with floppy ears

 and clumsy paws and sad pleading eyes,